TatsuyaNakamori/vscode-reStructuredText/docs_reST/source/en/sec02_functions/buildTasks.rst

       :scale: 100%
       :alt: reST_doc_034.png

-3. Terminalが起動し、ビルドが開始されます
+3. The Terminal will start and the build will begin

    .. figure:: ./../../_images/reST_doc_025.png
       :scale: 60%
       :alt: reST_doc_025.png

-4. 最後に ``Enter`` などのボタンを押し、Terminalを閉じてください
+4. Finally, press ``Enter`` or similar button to close the Terminal

 ----------